elliotjreed/elliotjreed/cv.md

 - Trained developers in test-driven development, DevOps, SOLID design principles, and clean code practices;
 - Introduced a wide range of logging and analytics implementations;
-- Integrated payment providers such as Braintree, PayPal, and Stripe;
+- Integrated payment providers including Braintree and Stripe;
-- Migrated infrastructure from traditional server architecture to automated container-based builds via Continuous Integration;
+- Migrated infrastructure from traditional server architecture to automated container-based builds via Continuous Integration, resulting in a 70% cost saving;
 - Integrated third-party APIs such as Royal Mail, DPD, Exerpian QAS, and Cloudflare;
 - Implemented a fraud detection system, resulting in a 90% reduction in fraudulent activity;
 - Added A/B testing tools to the primary website;
 - Reduced page speed load times by 80% through leveraging HTTP/2, extensive caching, server-side and frontend optimisations, and asynchronous functionality;
-- Upgraded PHP systems from 5.6 to 8.0, and Symfony applications from 2.3 to 5.2;
+- Upgraded PHP systems from 5.6 to 8.0, and Symfony applications from 2.3 to 5.3;
 - Introduced Webpack, React, Jest, and other frontend technologies.

 ### **IT Manager**, Universal Textiles (TA: Pertemba) _2015 - 2017_

 Responsible for managing a team of developers integrating third-party partners and ecommerce platforms active in over 30 countries and 8 languages.

-- Optimised warehouse operation through the implementation of a fluid stock system;
+- Optimised warehouse operations through the implementation of a fluid stock system;
 - Migrated legacy code to object-oriented design on the Slim framework;
 - Developed an automated product image creation and management system;
 - Integrated third-party APIs from suppliers and ecommerce platforms;